 Broad - A policy that falls somewhere between comprehensive and basic insurance in terms of how much coverage it’ll give you.
 This type of insurance offers comprehensive coverage — meaning coverage that will be available in most circumstances — if certain things, like your property, get damaged.
 It will offer basic coverage for your home’s contents.

 No frills - This policy typically only covers your home in the case of fire and a handful of other perils — making it the most bare-bones policy you can get.
 People typically get no frills insurance when their homes have structural issues that make them ineligible for even a basic policy.
 No frills insurance can protect your property and belongings while you are making repairs.
-You can, and probably should, switch over to another type of policy once your home is up to your insurer’s standards.
+You can, and probably should, switch over to another type of policy once your home is up to your home insurance company's standards.